Shared-use path: Bridleways

 In the UK, cyclists are legally permitted to cycle on bridleways (paths open to horse riders), but not on public footpaths.
 Therefore, bridleways are, in effect, a form of shared-use path.

 Segregated paths

 A segregated path in Birmingham, England.
-Note the tactile pavings to delianate the pedestrian and cyclist sections of the path.
+Note the tactile pavings to delineate the pedestrian and cyclist sections of the path.

 On segregated or divided paths, the path is split into a section for pedestrians and a section for cyclists.
-This may be achieved with a painted line or different surface.
+This may be achieved with a painted line or a different surface.
 It may also be delineated with tactile paving for blind and visually impaired pedestrians.

 Research by the UK Department for Transport found that cyclists and pedestrians prefer wider non-segregated paths to more narrow segregated paths (e.g. a 3 m wide shared path, compared with a 3 m path split into 1.5 m sections).

 Benefits

 The principal benefit of a shared-use path is saving space.
 This may be important in environmentally-sensitive areas or on narrow streets, where a full cycle track may not be feasible.